RyanMetz/hate_detector/README.md

 # hate_detector
-An implementation of a neural network topology for detecting hate speech
+An implementation of a neural network topology for detecting offensive speech or  hate speech in tweets.